 In the case of an interworked (non-oneM2M) device the IPE may

-Insatiate the InterworkedDevice class for the interworked (non-oneM2M) devices in the descriptor attribute of the <semanticDescriptor> child resource of the IPE's <AE>.
+Instantiate the InterworkedDevice class for the interworked (non-oneM2M) devices in the descriptor attribute of the <semanticDescriptor> child resource of the IPE's <AE>.

 The IPE can create multiple <AE> resources, one for each interworked device.
 In this case each interworked device needs to be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of that newly created <AE>.